robertokbr/student-class/api/README.md

 # Student Class API
-### Thi project was bootstrapped by the Nest.JS CLI and has been made with the following technologies:
+### This project was bootstrapped by the Nest.JS CLI and has been made with the following technologies:

 ### Technologies
 - Nest.JS: Web Framework